-- 19.1 When the Progression and Award Board is satisfied that a candidate has shown special performance in assessment, in may recommend that the award be granted 'with merit' or 'with distinction'. - 19.2 The criteria for the award of 'with Merit' or 'with Distinction' are as follows:

-- 19.2.1 Merit: i) overall credit-weighted average of the modules used in the calculation, as specified in 19.2.3, within the range 65% to 69%, and ii) passed all modules (irrespective of module level) undertaken in the final stage of the award at first attempt, and iii) passed all modules included in the calculation at the first attempt. - 19.2.2 Distinction: i) overall credit-weighted average of the modules used in the calculation, as specified in 19.2.3, equal to 70% or greater, and ii) passed all modules undertaken at the level of the award at first attempt, and iii) passed all modules included in the calculation at the first attempt with a mark of 55% or greater.
+- 19.1 When the Progression and Award Board is satisfied that a candidate has shown special performance in assessment, in may recommend that the award be granted 'with merit' or 'with distinction'. - 19.2 The criteria for the award of 'with Merit' or 'with Distinction' are as follows: - 19.2.1 Merit: i) overall credit-weighted average of the modules used in the calculation, as specified in 19.2.3, within the range 65% to 69%, and ii) passed all modules (irrespective of module level) undertaken in the final stage of the award at first attempt, and iii) passed all modules included in the calculation at the first attempt. - 19.2.2 Distinction: i) overall credit-weighted average of the modules used in the calculation, as specified in 19.2.3, equal to 70% or greater, and ii) passed all modules undertaken at the level of the award at first attempt, and iii) passed all modules included in the calculation at the first attempt with a mark of 55% or greater and (iv) for Taught postgraduate awards with a project/dissertation module (or equivalent), the mark for that module is no less than 70%.